EmilRyberg/P6BinPickingSimulation/README.md

 detectron2
 terminaltables
 matplotlib
-pyrealsense2 (not needed from simulation) urx (not needed from simulation)
+pyrealsense2 (not needed for simulation) urx (not needed for simulation)
 ```